CharlesLove/NimPaper/README.md

 # NimPaper
-Program to send a selection of RSS/Atom feeds to your inbox.
+Self-hosted application to send a selection of RSS/Atom feeds to your inbox.
 Great for cutting down on doom scrolling!

 ## How to Use
 1. Install Nim on your target system